Skip to Content

 Faulty Brake Line

-Note, when performing the following test the hydraulic brake line system will be open.
-Opening any brake line will require purging air from the system, it’s known as bleeding the brakes.
-You can find a complete post about it here, “Bleed all brakes”.
+Note: when performing the following test, the hydraulic brake line system will be open.
+Opening any brake line requires purging air from the system; this is known as bleeding the brakes.
+You can find a complete post about it here: “Bleed all brakes”.

 Brake caliper